Continuing Education Important Dates

 Bills become available in Buff Portal (CUBill&Pay for authorized payers) by the second Thursday of each month after you register for classes.
 Payment is due on the 5th of the following month.
 Postmarks and post-dated checks are not honored.
 Dates may be subject to change without notice.

 See the Bursar’s Office website for important dates.

 Add, Drop, and Withdrawal Info

 Enrolled students must add or drop courses by the dates and deadlines listed in their program’s academic calendar.
 You may add, drop, or withdraw via Buff Portal or Class Search using the instructions outlined under Review Your Registration Actions.
-You may also email email@example.com to add, drop, or withdraw.
+You may also submit an online withdrawal form or send an email to email@example.com.

 If you fail to drop by the deadline you may receive a grade of F and you may be liable for any tuition and fees.
 You may withdraw from a credit course after the published drop deadline.
 Withdrawals will result in a W on your academic record.